-India vs Sri Lanka: Unsung Suranga Lakmal proved his worth once again with a magical spell
+India vs Sri Lanka: Unsung Suranga Lakmal proved his worth once again with a magical spell- Firstcricket News, Firstpost

 Kohli was yet to get off the mark and on his eighth ball which was darted onto the middle-leg stump, Kohli miscues a flick toward mid wicket, small legs of Rangana Hearth cannot get there as the ball falls just short of the 39-year old.

 How dearly the spectators wanted it to rain then.
 And it did, after 50-balls of play the game came to another standstill.
-Rain followed by the fading light made the game halt for good 50 minutes and in the meantime players took Tea as well.
+Rain followed by the fading light made the game halt for good 50 minutes and in the meantime players took Tea.

 After the break, Lakmal continued his nagging length to finish his fifth over and completing his fifth maiden with two wickets to his name.